 In either mode, press ightharpoonup, ightharpoonup, and ightharpoonup to scroll the matrix.
-You can scroll the matrix after you press ightharpoonup, to calculate the matrix.
-If you cannot scroll the matrix, press ightharpoonup, i
+You can scroll the matrix after you press ightharpoonup to calculate the matrix.
+If you cannot scroll the matrix, press ightharpoonup ightharpoonup to repeat the calculation.

 - You cannot copy a matrix output from the history. - Matrix calculations are not saved when you change from MathPrintTM mode to Classic mode or vice-versa.